 If you’re thinking about eliminating tipping at your brewpub, where do you begin?
 In a culture so ingrained in tipping for service, how do you explain to your guests that a 20 percent service cost has now been baked in to your menu pricing, while convincing them that the service standard remains unchanged?
 How do you motivate your team when service charges are pooled?
 What significance does this have for your hiring strategies?
 How will independent operators compete against large chains on employee wages?

 It’s important to note that every brewpub and restaurant is different, and will therefore be affected differently by this growing trend.
 Change is inevitable; now it’s all about doing your due diligence to make educated decisions that work for you, your guests, and your bottom line.

 Two different tactics are generally used to absorb the cost of eliminating tipping: menu price increases and surcharges.
 Frankly, we don’t love menu price increases.
-That’s not to say they don’t work; however, consider the following drawbacks to this strategy.
+That’s not to say they don’t work, but consider the following drawbacks to this strategy:

 - Sales Exemptions: Many brewpubs are involved in percentage-based lease agreements where their rent is tied directly to their sales.
 Say you increase your sales by 20 percent after the surge in menu prices to cover the cost of tips.
 Now you’re tasked with trying to explain to your landlord that your gross sales increase shouldn’t translate into an increased percentage in rent.

 - Price Value Perception: Guests will feel sticker shock when they see that the price for a seemingly cheaper valued item has gone up by 20 percent.
 Bluntly speaking, there is a limited amount that people are willing to pay for any given item—why would they pay 20 percent more for the same item they can get around the corner for less?